Consumer edition active

 Undereating

 A decrease in appetite, caused by a slowing growth rate, is common among children around 1 year of age.
-However, an eating problem may develop if a parent or caregiver tries to coerce the child to eat or shows too much concern about the child's appetite or eating habits.
+However, an eating problem may develop if a parent or caregiver tries to coerce or force the child to eat or shows too much concern about the child's appetite or eating habits.
 The extra attention children with an eating problem receive when parents coax and threaten may inadvertently reward and thus reinforce the child's tendency to refuse eating.
-Some children may even respond to parental attempts at force-feeding by vomiting.
+Some children may develop additional food behavior issues, such as holding food in their mouth, spitting out food, or vomiting.

 Did You Know...

-• Excessive concern by parents about their child's eating habits may contribute to the development of an eating problem.
+• Excessive attention by parents about their child's eating habits may contribute to the development of an eating problem.

 Overeating